den-materials/api-intro/readme.md

 <!-- Model every single one of these then turn over to them to test -->

 ## Requirements
-The goal for the lab is to run all of the requests listed above on the Criminals resource.
+The goal for the lab is to run the top 5 requests (all but the HTML-only ones) listed above on the Criminals resource.

 A basic starter code `criminals_api` has been included in this repo.
 You need to start this endpoint by doing the following: